This post is a part of a series on Science For Justice

 Graduate students’ wellbeing is linked to the country’s wellbeing, and those 50% of PhD students that drop out are a loss for everyone.
 Never has it been more important to produce highly educated, creative PhD scientists, engineers, and thinkers.
 We need these people to start new businesses, cure disease, solve problems that have stumped past generations, and teach the generations that will follow.

 Dr. Ben Zalisko earned his PhD in Chemistry from the University of Chicago in 2017 where he was a union advocate.
-Today, he is an AAAS Science & Technology Policy Fellow at the Department of State, pursuing a long-term career in the federal government.
+Today, he is an AAAS Science & Technology Policy Fellow, pursuing a long-term career in the federal government.
 He also runs the science-policy podcast “Beltway Science”, where this issue was recently discussed in detail.
 His views here do not in any way reflect those of AAAS or the US Government.
 To hear more from Ben follow him on Twitter @benzalisko or his podcast @beltwayscience.

 Science Network Voices gives Equation readers access to the depth of expertise and broad perspective on current issues that our Science Network members bring to UCS.
 The views expressed in Science Network posts are those of the author alone.

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.